reach-sh/reach-lang/docs/src/tut/mkt/index.md

 That will be leveraged upon in giving the `{!rsh} Participant`s autonomy as the project for this section is developed.

 That is the basics of how the `./reach run` command works.

+### {#tut-mkt-interaction-why} Why Build An Interactive DApp
+The Basic DApp has been working fine and the business has grown but the `seller` no longer enjoys a monopoly - he now has competitors.
+The `buyer`s have complained of either not getting what they want or not getting the quantity they want.

+He realizes that for him to compete favorably, he has to make transactions more flexible for the `buyer`s.
+To do this, the application that was built has to be improved upon such that the `buyer`s can now pick what they want and how many they want.

+Another Reach developer was contracted to build the new application.
+Following the steps below, the application was completed:

 ### {#tut-mkt-Interaction-basic} Basic Interactive DApp
 In order to make it easy to follow, delete all the code in the two files.